doncatnip/csgi/README.md

 subscriber/publisher ).
 This architecture should work for client and server implementations in a similar way.

-Every transport receives ( env, socket ) per connection as arguments and passes a read and write method to its handler while populating env with transport-specific stuff.
+Every transport receives ( env, connection ) per connection as arguments and passes a read and write method to its handler while populating env with transport-specific stuff.